RHYS CHANT

 (THEY/THEM)

 Rhys is currently developing and touring Things A Bright Young Queer Can Do, a research-performance project examining the lived experiences of young queer people in contemporary Britain.
 The piece combines testimonial theatre-making, ensemble narrative, and vignette-style storytelling to craft an eclectic “state of the nation” production.
-Developed through workshops and interviews, the work captures the complexity, resilience, and joy of queer youth today, and has been performed both in Chichester and London.
+Developed through workshops and interviews, the work captures the complexity, resilience, and joy of queer youth today.

 CURRENT PROJECTS